directvt/vtm/readme.md

 ---

 vtm is a text-based desktop environment allowing remote access over tunneling protocols such as SSH.
-Along with plain-text console I/O, vtm uses binary DirectVT I/O mode to maximize efficiency and minimize cross-platform issues.
+By hosting CUI applications in floating windows, vtm desktop uses binary DirectVT acceleration along with plain console text processing to maximize efficiency and minimize cross-platform issues.

 # Supported platforms